JuliaLogging/LoggingExtras.jl/README.md

  - The `FileLogger` is a simple logger sink that writes to file.
  - The `DatetimeRotatingFileLogger` is a logger sink that writes to file, rotating logs based upon a user-provided `DateFormat`.
  - The `FormatLogger` is a logger sink that simply formats the message and writes to the logger stream.
+ - The `ModuleFilterLogger` filters the log level for a specific module and includes a few convenience methods for interactive debug logging

 By combining `TeeLogger` with filter loggers you can arbitrarily route log messages, wherever you want.